Predicting the Oscillatory Regimes of Global Synchrony Induced by Secondary Clusters: Introduction

 \section{Introduction}

 Synchronization is a ubiquitous phenomenon observed in a wide range of natural and artificial systems, including coordinated chemical reactions~\cite{zaikin1970concentration}, heartbeats~\cite{plonsey1987mathematical_heartmodeling}, neural activity~\cite{breakspear2010generative}, and metronome synchronization~\cite{pantaleone2002synchronization,goldsztein2021synchronization}.
-Large-scale synchronization in complex networks with connectome-like or small-world structures has also been intensively investigated~\cite{odor2019critical,arenas2008synchronization}.
-The Kuramoto model provides a simple yet powerful framework for analyzing such collective behavior by describing how mutual coupling between phase oscillators leads to emergent synchrony~\cite{kuramoto1975self,strogatz2000kuramoto,acebron2005kuramoto}.
-Despite its minimal formulation, the model has successfully captured diverse synchronous patterns, ranging from the onset of collective entrainment in large oscillator populations~\cite{kuramoto1975self} and macroscopic phase transitions in oscillator communities~\cite{kuramoto1987statistical} to spatiotemporal complexity in reaction media~\cite{kuramoto1984chemical} and real-world synchronization phenomena in biological and social systems~\cite{strogatz2012sync}.

-Real-world oscillator networks often cannot be described by purely overdamped phase dynamics and instead require models with effective inertia, beyond the classical first-order Kuramoto formulation.
+To understand these macroscopic collective behaviors, the Kuramoto model provides a simple yet powerful framework~\cite{kuramoto1975self,strogatz2000kuramoto,acebron2005kuramoto}.
+While the classical first-order Kuramoto model successfully captures the continuous phase transition in purely overdamped systems~\cite{hong2007entrainment,hong2015finite}, it is insufficient for many real-world oscillator networks that require effective inertia.
 In such systems, the phase evolves together with a conjugate velocity-like variable, which naturally leads to second-order Kuramoto-type equations.
 Starting from the classic example of synchronized Southeast Asian fireflies~\cite{ermentrout1991adaptive}, real-world realizations include power-grid networks~\cite{filatrella2008analysis,kim2018multistability}, nanoelectromechanical and optomechanical oscillator arrays with explicit mass--acceleration dynamics~\cite{matheny2019exotic,zhang2012synchronization}, and Josephson junction circuits that exhibit collective phase locking~\cite{levi1978dynamics,trees2005synchronization}.
 Further examples include semiconductor laser arrays and optically injected lasers, whose Lang--Kobayashi-type rate equations reduce to delayed, inertia-like phase models~\cite{kozyreff2000global,wieczorek1999unifying}, as well as physiological oscillators such as cardiac pacemaker cells, where fast voltage and slow recovery variables generate inertia-like phase behavior~\cite{glass2001synchronization,jalife1984mutual}.